 Condon's attorney argued against the cap, arguing that it discriminated against plaintiffs who were "unable to establish large economic loss-particularly children and stay-at-home parents" (Gallegos 2018, 19).
-Her attorney argued that this cap indeed benefited physicians the
+Her attorney argued that this cap indeed benefited physicians the most: "The greater the harm caused by the negligent doctor, the greater the discount" (Gallegos 2018, 20).

-&lt;sup>2 The rational basis test is a level of review that determines how a court will approach analyzing the constitutionality of a law.
+The rational basis test is a level of review that determines how a court will approach analyzing the constitutionality of a law.
 Rational basis is the lowest level and under rational basis, the person challenging must prove that the government has no legitimate state interest in the law, or that there is no reasonable link between the interest of the individual and the challenged law.
 (FindLaw)